K07H/DecorationsMod/README.md

 <br>
 <br>
 <br>
-*"It may be prudent to separate work and leisure spaces to maximize productivity.<br>
+<p align="center">*"It may be prudent to separate work and leisure spaces to maximize productivity.<br>
 Treat this space as your home, but never forget that it is not."
-PDA Log Entry E6*
+PDA Log Entry E6*</p>